Why Every Small UK Business Must Prioritise Local SEO

 Mobile Search: Where Your Customers Are

-84% of local searches happen on mobile devices.
-Of these, 82% use ‘near me’ searches while out and about, often ready to visit a business immediately.
+Over 75% of local searches happen on mobile devices.
+Of these, mostly use ‘near me’ searches while out and about, often ready to visit a business immediately.

 These “near me” searches have surged in popularity.
 In fact, search data shows they’ve increased dramatically in recent years, driven by people’s expectation of instant, relevant results based on their current location.